abn-illia-lebid/abn-meetup/README.md

 As for practical example, let me show how I would write a discount function.

+---

+First step would be to write tests.
+In other words to define the requirements to the function.

+We expect to get no discount if price is less than 1000Euro and 10% discount is price is more than 1000Euro.
+Also if price argument is not provided, the function should throw an error.

+If you look below the function, you will see the console where we call our function with 10Euro price.
+It is returning undefined now.

+`Unit function with 3/3 failing tests and 10Euro as a parameter`

+Let's return unchanged price from the function.

+---

+First test is passing.
+We also see that if we call function with 10Euro, we get an expected result.
+But two other tests are still failing.

+`Unit function with 2/3 failing tests and 10Euro as a parameter`

+---

+Now if we call the function with 5000Euro as a parameter, we also get unchanged price.

+`Unit function with 2/3 failing tests and 5000Euro as a parameter`

+Let's apply discount if the price is higher than 1000Euro.

+---

+Second test is passing now.
+And discount is successfully applied to the price we provided.

+`Unit function with 1/3 failing test and 5000Euro as a parameter`

+---

+If we don't pass a price parameter, then we receive undefined instead of expected error.

+`Unit function with 1/3 failing test and no parameters`

+Let's fix it.

+---

+Now you see that all tests are passing, and function is throwing expected error.

+`Unit function with 0/3 failing tests and no parameters`

+Time to break the code and tests.
+What will happen if I pass string instead of number as a parameter?

+---

+It will return unchanged string.

+`Unit function with 0/3 failing tests and string parameter`

+That is unexpected behaviour.
+We should add additional test case.
+Function should throw an error if non-numeric parameter has been passed.

+---

+It fails.
+Good.

+`Unit function with 1/4 failing tests and string parameter`

+Let's fix it.

+---

+Now function is throwing an error and all tests are passing.

+`Unit function with 0/4 failing tests and string parameter`

+Can we break something else?
+We see edge case in 'if' statement.

+---

+Let's pass 1000Euro to the function.
+It applies discount.
+What will happen if we remove equal sign from 'if' statement?

+`Unit function with 0/4 failing tests and 1000Euro as a parameter, discount is applied`

+---

+Discount is not applied now, but no test is failing.
+We have two different behaviours which pass all the tests.
+Clear sign that we need an additional test case.

+`Unit function with 0/4 failing tests and 1000Euro as a parameter, discount is not applied`

+---

+Now the when the test is indicating the problem.

+`Unit function with 1/5 failing tests and 1000Euro as a parameter, discount is not applied`

+Let's fix it.

+---

+Now we have properly tested function on a unit level.

+`Unit function with 0/5 failing tests and 1000Euro as a parameter, discount is applied`

+Short recap of what we did:

+- We defined requirements to the function
+- Wrote the failing tests
+- Passed the tests
+- Found missed requirement
+- Added a failing test case and fixed it.
+- Broke the code without failing tests
+- Added additional failing test case
+- Fixed it

 ## Functional level

+To write our functional tests, we need to zoom out and look at our example from bird view.

+`Example picture`

 ## E2E level